For questions about the application process or grant requirements, contact your GAP Project Officer.

 A. Project Officer Notification

-After EPA and grantees complete negotiations of GAP work plans and budgets, Project Officers will ask applicants to submit a full application package.
-Letters/emails will include:
+After EPA Project Officers and applicants complete negotiations of GAP work plans and budgets, Project Officers will ask applicants to submit their full application package in Grants.gov.
+Notification will include:

-- the due date by which the revised application package must be submitted in Grants.gov.
+- Due date by which the revised application package must be submitted.

-EPA expects applications to be submitted by the date tribes negotiate with their Project Officers (sometime between March 3 and May 26).
-See Attachment A for Grants.gov application instructions.
+All applicants must submit their applications in Work Space in Grants.gov.
+Applications should be submitted by the date tribes negotiate with their Project Officers (sometime between March 2 and May 24).

 C. GAP Online

-Applicants must clearly mark information they consider confidential.
-EPA will make confidentiality decisions in accordance with Agency regulations found at 40 CFR Part 2, Subpart B.
+Applicants must clearly mark information in their application that they consider confidential.
+EPA will make confidentiality decisions consistent with Agency regulations found at 40 CFR Part 2, Subpart B.